gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Silence bell
 If selected, the bell (control-G) will not make an audible sound.

-#### Send Growl/Notification Center alerts
+#### Send Notification Center alerts
 If selectedinstalled, iTerm2 will post a notifications when sessions receive output, become idle, ring the bell, close, or get a proprietary escape sequence to post a notification.
-If Growl is installed it is preferred over Notification Center.

 #### Filter Alerts
 This button opens a panel that lets you customize which notifications will be posted.